MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Videos

 A video in your app listing is one of the most effective ways to communicate why people should use your app.
-You can add an app value video and a demo or scenario walkthrough video URLs.
-You can add URLs of your YouTube or Vimeo video. [*Suggested fix*]
+You can add URLs of your YouTube or Vimeo video that provides the value of your app and another video that provides the demo or scenario walkthrough of your app. [*Suggested fix*]

-If you choose to submit a video as part of your app listing in your Partner Center account, ensure the following criteria is met for app value video:
+If you choose to submit a video as part of your app listing in your Partner Center account, ensure the following criteria is met:

 * The video must be short, clear, and engaging.
+* The video must demonstrate how to set up and use the app.
 * The video must be of good quality.
 * The video must in a narrative form.
-* The duration of the video must be within 60-90 seconds. [*Suggested Fix*]
+* The duration of the video should be within 60-90 seconds for a value video and the recommended duration for a walkthrough video is three-five minutes. [*Suggested Fix*]
-* You turn off advertisements from your YouTube or Vimeo account settings before submitting the video link in the app listing. [*Mandatory Fix*]
+* You must turn off advertisements from your YouTube or Vimeo account settings before submitting the video link in the app listing. [*Mandatory Fix*]
-* The video showcases your app’s functionality and integration within Teams. [*Mandatory Fix*]
+* The video must showcases your app’s functionality and integration within Teams. [*Mandatory Fix*]
-* The video is available as a functional link. [*Mandatory Fix*]
+* The video must be available as a functional link. [*Mandatory Fix*]

    :::image type="content" source="../../../../assets/images/submission/video-app-listing-partner-center.png" alt-text="Screenshot shows the failed scenario of video submitted as part of app listing in partner center.":::
 * The video can be surfaced in the first position of the screenshots or videos caroussel in AppDetails (Teams Store and Admin Center) and AppSource. [*Suggested Fix*]

-If you choose to submit a video as part of your app listing in your Partner Center account, ensure the following criteria is met for demo or scenario walkthrough video:

-* The video must demonstrate how to set up and use the app.
-* The video must be of good quality.
-* The duration of the video must be within three-five minutes. [*Suggested Fix*]
-* You turn off advertisements from your YouTube or Vimeo account settings before submitting the video link in the app listing. [*Mandatory Fix*]
-* The video should give the first run experience for the users and train to use the app.
-* The video mustn’t have any marketing content. [*Mandatory Fix*]
-* The video must demonstrate how the product works.
-* The video is available as a functional link. [*Mandatory Fix*]
-* The video can be surfaced in the last position of the screenshots or videos caroussel in AppDetails (Teams Store and Admin Center) and AppSource​. [*Suggested Fix*]
-* The video can be used in validation cycle to enhance understanding and accelerate the validation process. [*Suggested Fix*]
+* You mustn't add marketing information in a demo or scenario walkthrough video.

+For more detailed information on the criteria for creating an app value video or walkthrough video, refer to the guidelines and checklist to create a video.

 <br></br>